tmaiaroto/li3_access/README.md

     	)
     ));

-Setting `'requester' => array('user', 'customer')` would only apply the rule to anyone that could authenticate as a user or customer.
-Setting `'requester' => '*'` would mean that all of these auth configurations and people that are not authenticated would have this role applied to them.
+Setting `'requesters' => array('user', 'customer')` would only apply the rule to anyone that could authenticate as a user or customer.
+Setting `'requesters' => '*'` would mean that all of these auth configurations and people that are not authenticated would have this role applied to them.

 `'allow'`